Adult development: Alzheimer's disease

+The impact of Alzheimer's disease on individuals and their families is profound, making ongoing research and promising developments in treatments like lecanemab incredibly important.
+The strides being made in understanding the physiological aspects of the disease, as well as the potential treatments, provide hope for millions of people worldwide who are affected by Alzheimer's.
+It's heartening to hear about the progress in clinical trials for lecanemab and the possibility it holds for mitigating the early symptoms of cognitive decline.
+Continued investment in research and support for those living with Alzheimer's is crucial as we work towards a future where effective treatments and, ultimately, a cure can improve the lives of those impacted by this devastating condition.

 Recent studies for the drug lecanemab have shown promising results for people who suffer from Alzheimer's disease.
 The drug has been approved for phase three clinical trials[1].
 This medication treats early symptoms of cognitive deterioration in people with Alzheimer's.

 Huntington's disease

 Huntington's disease (HD) named after George Huntington is a disorder that is caused by an inherited defect in a single gene on chromosome 4, resulting in a progressive loss of mental faculties and physical control.
 HD affects personality, leads to involuntary muscle movements, cognitive impairment, and deterioration of the nervous system.
-Symptoms usually appear between the ages of 30-50 but can occur at any age, including adolescence.
+Symptoms usually appear between the ages of 30 and 50 but can occur at any age, including adolescence.
 There is currently no cure for HD and treatments focus on managing symptoms and quality of life.
 Current estimates claim that 1 in 10,000 Americans have HD, however, 1 in 250,000 are at-risk of inheriting it from a parent.
 Most individuals with HD live 10 to 20 years after a diagnosis.